VortexServicesx/Roblox/README.md

 # Introduction
-Hello im Avexy this is the stuff i made for roblox most all files are obfuscated / protected.
+Hey, I'm Avexy.
+This repository contains some of the projects and scripts I've made for Roblox over the years.
+Most files are obfuscated/protected unless stated otherwise.

 # Current Status
 I'm currently shifting my focus away from Roblox scripting and exploring other areas of programming and computer science.